Article

 Understanding age-related biases

 As it stands, training opportunities and investments are largely funneled to younger workers.
-A 2019 study showed that only 49% of employees ages 55 and older had not been offered job retraining in the past three years, compared to 84% of workers between 18 and 34 and 69% of workers between 35 and 54.
+A 2019 study showed that only about half of workers over 55 have been offered job retraining in the past three years, compared to 85% of workers between 18 and 34.

 Persistent age bias and stereotypes drive this inequity.
 Older workers are thought to be less motivated to learn and more invested in other life priorities such as retirement—and therefore not a good training ROI.